Sauceke/hotdog/Documentation/Wireless.md

     The terminals should go into the three holes in the middle.

-    Mine was a bit over-sized, but as they <br>
+    Mine was a bit over-sized, but as they
     say, if there's a hole, there's a way.

     <img